arielchen07/City-Builder/README.md

  * Provide a high-level description of your application and it's value from an end-user's perspective
  * What is the problem you're trying to solve?
 Is there any context required to understand **why** the application solves this problem?

 City building game is a web-based creative city-building game that aims to connect users closer to the real world.
 Users obtain inventory resources to build their city by scanning objects (ex: cars, buildings, infrastructures, etc.) in the real world, using the AR camera in the Spotstich mobile app (Spotstich mobile app is a multi-purpose social app developed by Project: Human City).

-Through the interaction with the AR camera, the city-building game encourages users to discover new things in the real world around them.
+Our product could potentially revolutionize how users engage their physical environment with virtual games.
+It will encourage people to explore the local environment and surrounding objects, capture and record them with a vivid 3D model instead of a 2D picture.
+For real life urban planners, this product might improve their efficiency of initializing city planning and inspire them with creative and effective design.

+With this interactive game developed, we hope to enhance users’ real world exploration and social interaction which could yield significant positive social impact.
+This also aligns with the mission of our partner, Project: Human City.
+As a non-profit organization, Project: Human City aims to enhance the lives of city residents on and off the app with various initiatives and projects.
+We together want to create a difference in people’s lives.

 ​
 ## Key Features
  * Describe the key features in the application that the user can access.